Covid-19 Response - Further Information

 Supervision of Children of Key Workers

-All year groups are to return to school full time in September.
 Government guidance states that we should keep each year group separate in their own "bubble".
 This will require us to introduce staggered start/end times as well as staggered break and lunch times.
 A full list of our arrangements can be found here.

 Year 6 Transition

-For the last 6 weeks we have been working with families of Year 6 and Feeder Primary Schools to provide as much remote support as possible.
+We have been working with families of Year 6 and Feeder Primary Schools to provide as much remote support as possible.
 We have created weekly newsletters and virtual tours - a selection can be accessed below:

 In addition, we will be holding a virtual meeting for all families where they will have the opportunity to meet the Headteacher and Year 7 Pastoral leaders.
 There will then be further virtual meetings for each tutor group where students can meet their new form tutor and classmates.
 All of these events will be held in July and further information has been emailed home.